kestrl-io/flutter-challenge/README.md

-# Flutter Interview Challenge: Stock Screener
+# Flutter Challenge: Stock Screener
 This challenge is designed to assess your understanding of basic Flutter concepts and data fetching in a simulated Fintech environment.

 ## Objective